 3. Schlutzkrapferl Tris

 I still can't pronounce this one!
 It's traditional Austrian pasta that looks a bit like giant ravioli with three different fillings.
-I had spinach, pumpkin, and a delicious Austrian cheese.
+I had spinach, pumpkin, and delicious Austrian cheese.
 It was served with spring onions in a sauce of melted butter.
 Delicious, but heavy.
 Definitely not something you want to have when you're on a diet!

 6. Tiroler Gröstl

 I know, I know, a hamburger isn't traditional Austrian food, but sometimes you just crave something, you know?
-After three typically Austrian lunches and two typically Austrian dinners, I needed this and boy, was it good.
+After three typically Austrian lunches and two typically Austrian dinners, I needed this, and boy was it good.
 The meat was amazing.
-Again, I'm not a meat eater, but this meat was juicy and tasteful and so delicious.
+Again, I'm not a meat-eater, but this meat was juicy and tasteful and so delicious.

 That's it, I'm hungry now.
-I'll let you ponder over these delicious foods while I go grab me a bite!
+I'll let you ponder over these delicious foods while I go grab a bite!